Skip to content

 How to handle guests' complaints in the hotel?

-Esteban Kolsky's research is telling us that only 1 in 25 unhappy customers will share their complaint directly with you.
+Esteban Kolsky's research shows that only 1 in 25 unhappy customers will share their complaints directly with you.
 And 13% of unhappy customers will share their bad experiences with 15 or even more people.
 And as you most probably know, guests complain much more often about bad things rather than complimenting good ones.
-Meaning, that if you have one unpleasant incident with a guest, it has much higher possibility to end up online, rather than several satisfied"thank you's".
+So if you have one unpleasant incident with a guest, it has a much higher possibility to end up online, rather than several satisfied"thank you's".

 "If you are happy - tell it to others.
 If you are not happy - tell it to us!"

 Having this in mind, we have to know, that customers (guests) must be heard.
 Especially if they have negative experiences.
-The best practise for you is to listen to the guests' complaint right there.
+The best practice for you is to listen to the guests' complaints on the spot.
 Then a solution is still possible and conflict or unpleasant situation can be resolved without causing a further negative impact.

-No matter how good your service is, there is always going to be someone, who will find a reason to complain.
-And sometimes, it has nothing to do with your service or the product.
-Might be that guest is having a bad day and you simply happened to be in the wrong time at the wrong place.
-Some advice, where should you focus when dealing with guests' complaints:
+No matter how good your service is, there is always someone, who finds a reason to complain.
+And sometimes, it has nothing to do with your service or the product, but your guest simply has a bad day. members of the hotel staff always have to approach these situations with professionalism.
+Read our advice that can help in these tricky situations below.

-😡 Usually, when someone is complaining, they are angry and want to be heard.
-So, you have to show empathy for the situation.
-Always listen to what a person has to say.
-Don't cut him off, don't start explanations while the person is still talking.
+Usually, when someone is complaining, they are angry and want to be heard.
+So, you have to show some empathy.
+Listen to what a person has to say.
+Avoid cutting them off, or starting explanations while the person is still talking.
 Let them finish.
-Sometimes just expressing a frustration can already give a relief.
+Sometimes just expressing frustration already gives a relief.
 Manage your voice tone and pick words carefully.
-Emotionally heated person can't cope with certain phrases or actions.
-Know at least a very basic tactics for anger/stress management.
+An emotionally heated person can't cope with certain phrases or actions.
+Know some basic tactics for anger/stress management.

 Be apologetic

-😔 Always apologize and admit, if there was a mistake done.
-Even if a guest is mad about something, that has nothing to do with you or even your hotel.
-Apologize that guest is experiencing bad emotions and ensure that something can be done in order to make them feel better.
-Various studies show that if the complaints are handled quickly, guests are even highly possible to become loyal.
-Admitting mistakes show your honesty and can help to solve even the worst situations.
+Always admit your mistake, and apologize.
+Even if a guest is upset about something that has nothing to do with you or even the hotel.
+Various studies show that if the complaints are handled quickly, guests might even become returning guests.
+Admitting mistakes shows your honesty and can help to solve even the worst situations.

 Find a solution

-💡It is necessary to find a way, how to solve a situation.
-Sometimes a simple "sorry" can do a miracle.
-People are not always interested to get compensation for some unpleasant situation.
+It is necessary to find a way, how to solve a situation.
+Sometimes a simple "sorry" can go a long way.
+People are not always interested in getting compensation for some unpleasant situation.
 But if you can offer an upgrade or something extra (like breakfast, drink, SPA day...), that would also work just fine.

 Don't forget to follow up

-🖐 Follow up with the guest.
+Follow up with the guest.
 If you solved the situation, don't leave it as it is.
 A guest might feel that you just got rid of their problem and pushed them out of your head.
-Guest (customer) always should be in the center of your "business universe".
+Guest (customer) should always be in your focus.
 So even if you solved their issue, ask if now everything is fine, maybe they need something else.
 E.g. you solved the issue by giving your guest a room with a better view.
-Next time when you see this guest in the lobby, ask if everything is fine in a new room; if they are enjoying the view; if there is something else they might need.
+Next time you see this guest in the lobby, ask if everything is fine in a new room; if they are enjoying the view; if there is something else they might need.

 Exceed guest's expectations

-🤩 Even if you follow up with the guest after solving the issue, go the extra mile.
-When guest will be leaving, offer a discount for a next stay.
-Or offer complimentary transfer to the airport.
-Might be that unpleasant incident is already forgotten so these nice little touches will create a very positive attitude towards your hospitality.
-You admitted your mistake, you solved it and you made right apology gestures for it.
-Happy good -byes will be the very last impression of your hotel, so make sure that it is pleasant and that it's not the last time when you see this guest.
+Even if you follow up with the guest after solving the issue, go the extra mile.
+When they are leaving, offer a discount for the next stay, or offer a complimentary airport transfer.
+You admitted your mistake, apologised, and solved the issue.
+Happy goodbyes will be the very last impression of your hotel, so make sure that it is pleasant and that it's not the last time when you see this guest.

 There are a few recurring complaint types in the hospitality industry.
 If you know what to areas to look at, you can take proactive steps to address potential complaints before they arise.
 You can also take this a step further and train your staff to recognise the early signs of the most common guest complaints, so they can also take the necessary steps